bendwilletts/WalksafeNYC/README.md

 # WalksafeNYC
 We help children get around Manhattan in a safer way through data driven insights.

-1st Place submission for CodeJam:DataDive.
-Link to the devpost for more details: bit.ly/walksafenyc
+1st Place submission for CodeJam:DataDive. <a href="http://bit.ly/walksafenyc">Devpost Link</a>